 ""

 The Certificate in Theatre may be completed by any University of Wisconsin–Madison undergraduate student who is not a declared Theatre major.
-This certificate program offers students the ability to develop knowledge and skills in an area of theatre discipline.
+Theatre is a collaborative art form with many varied disciplines and talents working together to create a unified piece of art.

 How to Get in